maaksuhtemaak/FootballPredictions/README.md

 Project.ipynb file is for predicting scores and has many tried models in it, code itself is commented and could easily be used.

-There are also poster sample and a pdf with the main ideas and objectives for this project.
+There are also poster sample and a pdf with the main ideas and objectives, and one Excel file where we found the correlations between certain teams and made some assumptions with that.